godfather9916/AUTOGAS-Sweeper/README.md

 **This autogas sweeper is one of the best in the market, very fast and use autogas to beat your competitor**

-we have the javasript version and the python versions
+we have the javasript version and the python version

 It transfers on all EVM from your target wallet instantly to yours.